espocrm/documentation/docs/extensions/project-management/projects.md

 * remove an existing dependency;
 * change the type of an existing dependency.

 The order in which you select two tasks determines the direction of the dependency.
+You can also click on a dependency path to select two tasks which this path connects.

 When creating a task or milestone while another task is selected, it will create a dependent task in the same group right after the selected task.